nikita647/Salary-api/README.md

 sudo mv sonarqube /opt/
 ```

-## **Step 10.
+## **Step 6.
 Add SonarQube Group and User**

 Create a dedicated user and group for SonarQube, which can not run as the root user.

-Note: You can give any name for the sonar user and group.
+**Note:** You can give any name for the sonar user and group.
 I have here given the user and group name to be the same i.e ddsonar.

 #### **1.Create a sonar group.**